enukane/embulk-plugin-input-pcapng-files/README.md

 2. specify fields to collect in "schema", name should correspond to tshark's field name

+## BUGs

+- "done" list is not properly handled

 ### ToDo

 - Obviously, most part duplicates to file input.